Form 1098-T: Tuition Statement

 Why does the 1098-T form show billed amounts instead of payments?

 The IRS requires Goucher College, and all higher education institutions, to choose one of two reporting methods--either amount billed or amount paid.
 Goucher uses the "amount billed" method.
 Therefore, the statements will reflect tuition billed or grants credited to student accounts during the calendar year.
 It is worth noting that Goucher generally bills for the Spring Semester in December.
-As a consequence, Box 2 may include amounts pertaining to the next calendar year (Spring 2013).
-Box 2 or may not include amounts for the spring 2012 semester since those tuition charges were most likely billed in December 2011.
+As a consequence, Box 2 may include amounts pertaining to the next calendar year (Spring 2018).
+Box 2 may not include amounts for the spring 2017 semester since those tuition charges were most likely billed in December 2016.

 What if I didn't get a 1098-T?
 What if the information on my 1098-T is incorrect?